InfoTech/css/README.md

 ### Global colours

-Most projects have a file a single colours file which defines all globally used colours as Sass variables.
+Most projects have a single colours file, which defines all globally used colours as Sass variables.
 When writing styles, you should always use the variables rather than the HEX values.

 White and black are the two exceptions that have no variables.
 The text literals (`white` and `black`) should be used instead.
 ```scss